Fly Fishing Aitutaki, Cook Islands

 PRACTICAL NOTES

-• International access via Honolulu, Auckland, or Sydney into Rarotonga
+International access via Honolulu, Auckland, or Sydney into Rarotonga

-• 50-minute domestic flight Rarotonga to Aitutaki
+50-minute return domestic flight from Rarotonga to Aitutaki included with our trips

-• Fishing licenses purchased locally
+Fishing licenses can be purchased locally

-• Travel/medical evacuation insurance strongly recommended
+Comprehensive travel/medical evacuation insurance is strongly recommended

 BOOKINGS

-• Your confirmed itinerary with travel/medical insurance advice
+Your program outline with travel/medical insurance advice

-• Recommended flights and transfer notes
+Recommended flights and transfer notes

-• Packing list, tackle list and fly recommendations
+Packing list, tackle list and fly recommendations

-• Guidance on gratuities, currency (bring NZD$), optional extras, and practical tips
+Guidance on gratuities, currency (bring NZD$), optional extras, and practical tips

 THIS AITUTAKI ITINERARY IS EXCLUSIVELY AVAILABLE THROUGH US.